 If your literacy program includes work with phonics, you can use Wixie to both practice and evaluate phonics skills, as well as provide students with creative opportunities to apply them.
-Students can use Wixie to combine pictures, voice, and oral recordings to demonstrate their understanding of phonics skills and apply them while writing and speaking.
+Students can use Wixie to combine pictures, voice, oral recordings, and video to demonstrate their understanding of phonics skills and apply them while writing and speaking.

 When students show skills in phonics, they can demonstrate and use the relationship between sounds and how these sounds are spelled.
 Building phonics into your literacy program means providing students with opportunities to practice and engage in tasks that help them make this connection.

 Evaluating student understanding – formative assessments

 Teachers can use existing activities in the Curriculum library for formative assessment purposes to help them better evaluate student understanding of phonics skills such as:

 - word production through deleting an ending sound (changing many to man),

 - sorting words into correct categories by initial digraph sound

 - producing words orally based on their knowledge of the sounds of graphemes.

 Many of Wixie’s phonics activities are built for students at multiple levels with a particular skill and teachers can assign different activities to different learners in their classroom.
 Teachers can also customize these activities to better reach their range of learners, or create their own structured assignments in Wixie.

 To find an existing activity like these, browse the Curriculum library at your teacher home page and browse the Language Arts folders, or use the search field at the top.